marp-team/marpit/README.md

 </tbody>
 </table>

 It is useful when you want to create a slide deck from a plain Markdown.
-Even if you opened an above example of `headingDivider` in general Markdown editor, it keeps a beautiful rendering without the obtrusive horizontal rulers.
+Even if you opened an example about `headingDivider` in general Markdown editor, it keeps a beautiful rendering without horizontal rulers.

 ### Slide backgrounds